mikehoe/p11_backend_technologies_Lubos/readme.md

 python manage.py startapp viewer
 ```
 - viewer - our first application
-  - migration - directory with migrations scripts (changes in database)
+  - migrations - directory with migrations scripts (changes in database schema)
   - `__init__.py` - necessary to make this directory as module
-  - `admin.py` - settings of administration panel
+  - `admin.py` - setting of administration panel
-  - `apps.py` - applications
+  - `apps.py` - setting of the application - we don't need to change it
   - `models.py` - IMPORTANT - includes definition of models in database
-  - `tests.py` - tests
+  - `tests.py` - includes tests
   - `views.py` - IMPORTANT - includes views (business logic)

-## Registration
+## Registration of new application
+In file `./holymovies/settings.py` add application to the list `INSTALLED_APPS`

 ## Tips for Final project
 - for team work:
   - one member of the team creates project
   - this member creates git repository and share with other members (settings -> Collaborators -> Add people...)
   - other members makes git clone
-  - all members must have same settings of identation in Pycharm
+  - all members must have same settings of indentation in Pycharm
 - in the path of project files should not be spaces nor diacritics
 - all installed modules must be in same version for all team members (file requirements.txt)
   ```bash